Thousands take to the streets after Trump win

 In response to Trump's victory, a shocking win fueled by the rural roar of a dismayed white America, tens of thousands of Americans in at least 25 US cities -- including New York and Nashville, Chicago and Cleveland, San Francisco and Seattle -- shouted anti-Trump slogans, started fires, and held candlelight vigils to mourn the result.

-Many of those demonstrations, taking place in areas that supported Clinton, continued early Thursday morning with no end in sight.
+Many of those demonstrations, taking place in areas that supported Clinton, continued early Thursday morning and led to dozens of arrests.

 "People are furious, not just at the results of the election, but the rhetoric of Donald Trump," Ahmed Kanna, an organizer for Social Alternative Berkeley, told CNN's Don Lemon.